perlindgren/syncrim/README.md

 `SyncRim` is heavily inspired by an in-house [SyncSim](https://syncsim.sourceforge.net/) development at Luleå University of Technology.
 SyncSim has been successfully used in teaching Micro-computer Engineering at LTU for almost two decades, but it starts to show its age. `SyncRim` a Rust implementation of `SyncSim` is tempting :)

+## Dependencies

+For faster builds under Linux, we depend on `clang` and `mold` being installed.
+You may disable the alternate linking in `.cargo/config.toml`, if you want to stick with `lld` comment out the linker configuration.

 To test `SyncRim` run:

 ```shell